Osama446/JavaScriptTraining/README.md

 	When we add an event listenr to we pass a string that has the action, then we pass the address of the function we want to call.

+	To parse a string value we can use the built in function ParseInt(string) or we can use the + like this.
+	`currentResult = currentResult + +userInput.value;`